Discallow/mini_shell/README.md

 GitHub: [Your GitHub Profile]
 Conclusion
 Minishell was an exciting and challenging project, and it helped deepen my understanding of how shells work under the hood, from command execution and process handling to signal management and input/output redirection.

-Feel free to open issues or pull requests if you find any bugs or have suggestions for improvements!

-This README is a comprehensive guide for anyone who wants to understand how your shell works and how to use it.
-Adapt it to your specific implementation and any additional features you might have included!